MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Adds a distribution point to a distribution point group.

 ### [Add-CMDriverToDriverPackage](Add-CMDriverToDriverPackage.md)
-Adds a device driver to a driver package.
+Adds a device driver to a Configuration Manager driver package.

 ### [Add-CMEndpointProtectionPoint](Add-CMEndpointProtectionPoint.md)
 Adds a site system role for Endpoint Protection.